BarryBeics/Project-Two/TESTING.md

 - As a USER I want simple explanations of any complex terminology so that I can understand what it is I’m making changes to.

-    - The USER is provided with a info button next to each title of a each option and when clicked is provided with a description of said option.
+    - The USER is provided with an info button next to each title of a each option and when clicked is provided with a description of said option.

 - As a USER I want a simple interface so that I can cycle between strategies quickly and easily.

-    - The USER is provided with an intuative selection of sliders, number input, dropdown menu & buttons to make choosing options simple and quick to apply.
+    - The USER is provided with an intuitive selection of sliders, number input, dropdown menu & buttons to make choosing options simple and quick to apply.

-- As a USER I want a simple summary of the results so that I can quickly understand if change I have made has improved my strategy or not.
+- As a USER I want a simple summary of the results so that I can quickly understand if the change I have made has improved my strategy or not.

     - The USER is provided with a grid of data in a uniform layout with titles and large number displays for ease of comprehension.

-- As a USER I want a to be able to save results for later comparison.
+- As a USER I want to be able to save results for later comparison.

-    - The USER is provided a save button at the foot of the results so as to be able to easily save the results for later viewing.
+    - The USER is provided with a save button at the foot of the results so as to be able to easily save the results for later viewing.

 - As a USER I want to be able to contact the developer to suggest future developments to the site.